harshitraj52-dataanalyst/Bihar-election-nda-analysis-2025/README.md

 This repository is intended for analytical and academic use.
 The dashboard and findings should be interpreted as diagnostic insights rather than prescriptive recommendations.
+## Power BI Dashboard

+The Power BI (.pbix) file included in this repository contains interactive dashboards used for exploratory and explanatory analysis.
+The dashboard visualizes seat typology, voter turnout categories, socio-economic correlations, and regional patterns across NDA-lost constituencies.

+To view the dashboard, download the .pbix file and open it in Power BI Desktop.